 Sunflower seeds contain Vitamin B1 (Thiamine) which is a B vitamin.
-After analyzing your gene expression and taking your wellness goals into account, it has been determined that sunflower seeds in your diet will be helpful for you.
+After an interpretation of your gene expression and taking your questionnaire data into account, it has been determined that sunflower seeds in your diet will be of benefit for you.
 The body cannot synthesize Vitamin B1 (Thiamine) on its own.
 Vitamin B1 (Thiamine) comes from two sources: your diet or your microbiome.
 A small amount of dietary Vitamin B1 (Thiamine) is absorbed in the small intestine but the majority comes from phosphorylation and dephosphorylation processes.
 Your gut microbes use thiamine to produce more Vitamin B1 (Thiamine).
 Research shows that Vitamin B1 (Thiamine) is a co-factor for many biological functions such as neurological stability and cardiovascular health.
+Learn more...